shivan-vickers/resume/README.md

 ## SUMMARY

-As a natural problem solver and technology enthusiast, programming was a great way for me to turn my skills and passions into a career I could enjoy.
-After taking a short career break to pursue an opportunity to give back to the community in my mother's hometown, I am ready to dive back into the field of software development.
+A dedicated software engineering student with a diverse background especially in the marketing and and sales of consumer electronics.
+I was led to software development by a passion for problem solving, and a fascination with technology.
+I recently took a career break to make a meaningful impact in the community that my mother grew up in and hope to now make a positive impact through technology.

 ## RELEVANT EXPERIENCE